Discover a Masterpiece of Flamboyant Gothic Art

-In 1119, the new Abbey of Cadouin - as a dependent of the Abbey of Pontigny, which itself was one of four abbeys dependent on Citeaux - joined the Cistercian order.
+In 1119, the new Abbey of Cadouin - as a dependency of the Abbey of Pontigny, which itself was one of four abbeys governed by Citeaux - joined the Cistercian order.

 As the eleventh abbey to be attached to the Cistercian order, it henceforth had to abide by its rules.
 The Gothic cloisters date from the late 15th century.

-Take the time during your visit to see the sun, in an interplay of light and shadow, draw arabesques on the gallery floors, as if through a pochoir.
+Take the time during your visit to see the sun, in an interplay of light and shadow, draw arabesques on the gallery floors.

-Almost ten centuries of history have been lived here, making Cadouin Cloisters a universal, immutable and serene place.
+Almost ten centuries of history have sunk into these walls, making Cadouin Cloisters a universal, unchanging and serene place to visit.